How Single Invoice Finance Helps A Small Business With Cashflow

 Dr P Singh director of Cash for Invoices Limited – the single invoice finance specialist, explains

-A SME’s ideal gift would be making, selling, and then collecting the cash on its products before it has to pay its creditors.
+A small business’s ideal gift would be making, selling, and then collecting the cash on its products before it has to pay its creditors.
 It would not need to worry about raising money, paying it back or paying interest or dividends.
-Its trade creditors would in effect be funding (gifting) the business with cash flow.
+Its trade creditors and its customers would in effect be funding (gifting) the business with cash flow.

-Amazon the global online seller has had that gift, but most companies can only dream of it.
-The reality is they need to spend money to buy stocks and invest capital in debtors who in some cases will not pay for months – far later than trade creditors need to be paid.
-For most companies therefore, working capital is represents an investment.
+Most companies need to spend money to buy stocks and invest capital in debtors, who, in some cases, will not pay for months – far later than trade creditors need to be paid.
+For most companies therefore, working capital represents an investment.

 Companies need to also pay overheads such as salaries, rent, or VAT, or fulfil larger-than-usual purchase orders.